 In Windows 11/10, by default, the Hibernate option is not activated in the Power Button options.
 Users may notice that there is no hibernate option in Windows 11/10/8.1.
 You can enable it and show the Hibernate button, by using the Control Panel.

-Follow these posts on how to activate and display Hibernate in Power Button options in Windows 8 and how to change Power Button options in Windows 7.
+Follow these posts on how to activate and display Hibernate in Power Button options and how to change Power Button options.

 You can also tweak the Windows Registry to enable or disable Hibernate.
 To do so navigate to the following key: